Zimbra/elastic-stack/README.md

 > ![](screenshots/20-visual-but-not-configured.png)
 *After selecting the source data, we see a count of all logs, but that is not useful.*

 For the Y axis select Aggregation -> Count and for X axis select Aggregation -> Date Histogram and use the @timestamp field.
 The timestamp is the time and date that was parsed from the log file.
-There is many detailed settings which this guide will not explain, you can play around with them and hit the Save button once you are ready.
+There are many detailed settings which this guide does not explain, you can play around with them and hit the Save button once you are ready.

 Here are some screenshots that show the final result: